pksunkara/pgx_ulid/README.md

 ### Do not confuse ULID's internal date with the record creation date

-They are indeed very similar at first sight, but the dates have different meanings and more importantly a different lifecycle.
+They are indeed quite similar at first glance, yet the dates have different connotations and, more significantly, a distinct life cycle.

 **I would strongly advise against** using ulid as a create_date column for the following reasons:

-* First an index of a date column will be faster than on a random-date-ordered guid.
+* First an index is faster on a date column than on a random-date-ordered guid. thanks to its randomness.
 * Shit happens - loss of data, code mistakes, migrations - you may have to change one of these dates without impacting the other.
 * You may decide to create ULIDs asynchronously or in advence, therefore dissociating generation from record creation.
-* In the end they are two different things: the **id's** creation date vs the **record's** creation date.
-Typically, in IT we get much better results when we split concerns.
+* In the end they are two different things: the **id's creation date** vs the **record's creation date**.
+Typically, in IT we get much better results when by spliting concerns.

 ## Building